one-giant-leap/training-with-power/finding_threshold_power.md

-# Finding "Functional Threshold Power"
+# Finding Functional Threshold Power

 The concept of Functional Threshold Power (FTP) forms the basis for power based training.
 Training zones are set relative to Functional Threshold Power.
 Threshold Power output represents the exercise intensity at which lactate begins to accumulate in a person's blood (i.e. lactate threshold).